boguszjelinski/kaboot/README.md

 ## Current work in kaboot
 There is a lot of work in progress in Kaboot:
-* putting together all simulation parameters (se chapter below), getting rid of hardcodes
 * big load tuning (60k requests per hour)
 * taxi order at a specific time, not ASAP
 * adding passengers during a planned route
 * ad-hoc passengers on stops ("hail and ride")
-* multithreaded pool discovery (massive SMP)
 * anticipatory allocation based on currently executed routes
+* multithreaded pool discovery (massive SMP) - DONE, 30-12-2020
-* call GLPK directly, without Python
+* call GLPK directly, without Python - DONE, 31-12-2020
-* removing hardcoded parameters

 ## Future work
 * distance service based on data from the field